-If haunted places intrigue you like they do to most people, Bhangarh has to be on your Jaipur itinerary.
+If haunted places intrigue you as they do to most people, Bhangarh has to be on your Jaipur itinerary.

-If you want to see Bhangarh nicely, climb up and down its hills and enjoy it temples, you need 3-4 hours at leisure including the time you need for photography.
+If you want to see Bhangarh nicely, climb up and down its hills, and enjoy its temples, you need 3-4 hours at leisure including the time you need for photography.

 Read More – Bhangarh – The Most Haunted Fort

 Pro Tip – If you start early, you can combine Chand Baori and Bhangarh for a long day trip.

 Samode Palace is one of the most beautiful palaces you can see in Rajasthan.
 It is meticulously maintained.
 A guided tour takes you around the palace.
 You would yourself wide-eyed as you go from room to room looking at the colorful walls, well adorned with miniature paintings.
 Each wall has a patterned background, some mirror work, and then some paintings.
 Paintings include scenes from mythology, everyday life, and portraits of the royal family.
 Each room has a color of its own – one is red and the other blue.

 Be prepared to be soaked in color and opulence.
 At the ruined palaces and forts, I have always wondered how they would have looked during their hay days.
 I found my answer at Samode Palace.
 If this is how India looked a few centuries back, I wish it restores some of its lost aesthetics.